Colombian Fitness Model Ariana James Lowers Pants To Show Off Insane Underwear-Clad Figure

-Ariana James posted a hot new photo and video to her Instagram page of herself rocking lingerie and a mask while encouraging her fans to purchase Body Engineers’ products on its website by using her special code.
+Ariana James posted a hot new photo and video to her Instagram page, where she’s rocking lingerie and a mask while encouraging her fans to purchase Body Engineers’ products by using her special code.
 Late on Monday, the Colombian fitness model took to the popular social media app to share the sexy content in which she shows off her killer figure.

 The photo shows James leaning to the side as she hangs onto an off-camera prop.
 The South American bombshell wore a skintight tank top in light gray with the logo of Body Engineers — a brand she represents as a model and athlete — on the front.
 James also rocked a baby pink bra, which is visible under the tank top.
 The bra features thin straps, one of which James has hooked on her thumb as she pulls it to the side.